yetnt/ic4d/README.md

 > The following is deprecated in favor of other classes.

 # Command Object

+> [!IMPORTANT]
+> This can still be used and will work as intended (if the following is used correctly) but it's encouraged to use the [SlashCommandManager](#slashcommandmanager) class instead.

 This package requires your command object to be layed out specifically, (If you're coming from a normal discord.js handler that uses the execute and data properties, skip to [Tradtional discord.js object](#tradtional-discordjs-object))